hemantaph/ler/docs/installation.rst

 .. note::

-    Installing ``ler`` with conda is recomended to avoid dependency issue.
     If you are using pip it is recommended to install ``gwcosmo`` before installing ``ler``. ``gwcosmo`` needs installation from git source :ref:`gwcosmo`.
 For arm64 architecture processor (e.g. apple silicon) you might need to install some of the dependencies with conda :ref:`dependencies`.
 For package development and contribution refer here :ref:`development`.

 .. tabs::

-     .. code-tab:: console conda

-        conda install -c conda-forge ler

      .. code-tab:: console pip